meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 % directory but has the advantage of saving valuable disk space. files = somsds.link2rec('batman', 'subject', [1 2], 'folder', OUTPUT_DIR);

-% files should not be a cell array containing the full paths to the generated
+% files should now be a cell array containing the full paths to the generated
 % symbolic links

 % This is kind of obvious...
 run(myPipe, files{:});

 ````

+## The splitting pipeline